orcodeep/CSAPP/labs/Attack/Readme.md

 - Okay nothing to do and moves the `rip` to the next byte.

-**If instead of `push` we overwrite an address higher than ret addr slot of getbuf() by `8` without aligning the stack we would `segfault`.<br><br>We would enter the function touch2 but as soon as touch2 sees that rsp doesnt end in a 8 it would segfault.<br><br>This "Alignment Rule" (System V ABI) applies specifically to Vector Instructions (SIMD/XMM registers) often used in complex C functions like 'printf' and functions that use functions like that**
+**If instead of `push` we overwrite an address higher than ret addr slot of getbuf() by `8` without aligning the stack we would `segfault`.<br><br>We would enter the function touch2 but as soon as touch2 sees that rsp doesnt end in a 8 it would segfault.**

+**This "Alignment Rule" (System V ABI) matter when a function like touch2 uses instructions that expect `rsp` to be 16 byte aligned at the moment of a call.
+If you jump into touch2 without going through a proper call, `rsp` is misaligned, and if touch2 uses movaps or other SSE instructions, the CPU raises a SIGSEGV**

+_If you reach touch2 via a real `call` instruction, then the stack will already be aligned correctly, and no special alignment fix(like inserting an extra ret) is needed._

 ## ***Alternate solution:***